 The Platform is chaired by a Chairperson.
 The Commission has decided to appoint Mr Nathan Fabian, Chief Responsible Investment Officer, from Principles for Responsible Investment (PRI), as Chairperson of the Platform.

-For an overview of the organisational set-up of the Platform as of December 2020, see the organigramme below.
+For an overview of the organisational set-up of the Platform, see the organigramme below.
 You can click on the organigramme to download it.

 Who is in the platform: Members and observers